The Bond Tent Strategy: Protecting Your Portfolio in Early Retirement

 Rebalance deliberately.
 Many investors rebalance to trim bonds when they overweight.
 In the years before retirement, consider the opposite: allow equities to drift down slightly and rebalance toward bonds.

 Use bond-heavy assets in tax-deferred accounts.
 Bonds generate regular interest income, which is taxed at ordinary income rates in taxable accounts.
 Holding bond funds inside a Traditional IRA or 401(k) shields that income from current taxes.
-This is a useful allocation consideration during the tent-building years.
+This is a useful allocation consideration during the tent-building years — and it aligns with the broader tax-efficient withdrawal order strategy of keeping your least tax-efficient assets inside tax-deferred accounts.

 Target date funds invert the bond tent logic — they ratchet bond allocation up permanently as you approach retirement.
 You can reverse-engineer the glidepath by using target date funds dated further into the future than your actual retirement date, then gradually shifting to earlier-dated (more conservative) funds as you approach the tent peak.